SleekPanther/gpa-calculator/README.md

 - given a current GPA (with credits & hours), determine new gpa by adding new classes
 - gui to add multiple classes
 - button or `enter key` to calculate
+- `Class` object, add class to `GpaCalculator` object
+  - fields for credits, gpa hours, grade, letter grade, ect
+  - letter grade based on `Map` with cutoffs
   - error checking for ranges
 - save inputs to txt file
 somehow make it hidden/unreadable
 - sort by best gpa? / contributing gpa